akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_pinned": 1 // OPTIONAL, defaults to 0

+        "_edited": 1386475817370 // OPTIONAL, [UNIT: Milliseconds] see post._edited defaults to null

+        "_reputation": 1234, // OPTIONAL, defaults to 0, must be >= 0, not to be confused with _votes (see getPaginatedVotes for votes)

         "_path": "/myoldforum/topic/123", // OPTIONAL, the old path to reach this topic's page, defaults to ''

         "_slug": "old-topic-slug" // OPTIONAL, defaults to ''